Last Updated on June 1, 2021 by admin

 As a bit of trivia, this naming convention is derived from the attacking behavior of these animals.
 Bulls strike up with their horns; bears strike down with their claws.

-Apart from indicating “BULL” or “BEAR,” Crypto-ML provides an index score which typically ranges from -100 to +100 (although can go further in extreme situations).
+Apart from indicating “BULL” or “BEAR,” Crypto-ML provides an index score that typically ranges from -100 to +100 (although can go further in extreme situations).

-- A positive score identifies a bull market.
+- A positive score identifies a confirmed bull market.

-- A negative score identifies a bear market.
+- A negative score identifies a confirmed bear market.

 The image above shows a score of -12, which is BEAR but not far from zero potentially indicating a reversal is on the way.